nalenz/got.predictions/README.md

 ### Show predictions

+- number of characters: 146
+  - used for training (i.e. dead): 82, predicted on (i.e. alive): 64
-- number of datapoints: 3096
+- number of training datapoints: 7052
-  - used for training: 3672, used for validation: 408
+  - used for training itself: 6346, used for validation: 706
-  - final training accuracy: 79.33%, final validation accuracy: 79.35% (from [Keras log](workers/predictors-neural/predictor-neural-show-v1/models/keras-log))
+  - final training accuracy: 84.04%, final validation accuracy: 85.13% (from [Keras log](workers/predictors-neural/predictor-neural-show-v1/models/keras-log))
-- number of dimensions per datapoint: 398
+- number of dimensions per datapoint: 411
   - scalar values
     - male: 1, page rank (normalized): 1, number of relatives (normalized): 1
   - one hot vectors
-    - age: 85
+    - age: 86
   - multiple hot vectors
-    - allegiances: 124, appearances: 72, titles: 114
+    - allegiances: 130, appearances: 74, titles: 118
 - number of output dimensions: 1
   - 1.0 if alive, 0.0 otherwise